 In 1975, at age 16, she fled persecution by the Viet Cong communists and escaped into the jungles of the Central Highlands, Cambodia and Thailand, where she spent 11 years on the move with other Montagnards who struggled to stay alive.

 While in the resistance camp of Dangrek, Thailand, she met and married her husband, Y-Jim, and during their journey farther into Thailand toward safety, they had their first child.
 After several moves and camps, they were assigned to one of the first groups of Montagnards brought to the United States in 1986 by Lutheran Family Services, Vietnam veterans and the US government.
 Those groups were settled in the cities of Raleigh, Greensboro and Charlotte, North Carolina.

-H’Yoanh and her husband immediately began to learn English, took whatever jobs they could find – from domestic service to production-line work – and began the process toward citizenship.
-Y-Jim worked four jobs, while going to a technical college and earning two associate engineering degrees.
-H’Yoanh balanced jobs with raising children, pursuing more education for herself, and becoming an interpreter for numerous Montagnards who settled in the Raleigh area.
+H’Yoanh and her husband immediately began to learn English, took whatever work they could — from domestic service to production-lines — and began the process toward citizenship.
+Y-Jim worked four jobs while going to a technical college and earned an associate engineering degree.
+She balanced jobs with raising children, pursuing more education for herself and becoming an interpreter for other Montagnards in the Raleigh area.

 They qualified for a Habitat for Humanity house, where they still live.
 Their family grew to five children.
 The oldest, a daughter, is a graduate of Elon University School of Law, and the other four children have various college degrees.